I am currently an associate professor of English at the University of La Verne (near Los Angeles) in southern California, where I teach:

-I’ve also taught courses in Comparative Literature, Humanities, Philosophy, Religious Studies, Biblical Studies, Political Science, and Classical Latin and in the Human Needs and Global Resources Program (Wheaton College), the College of Adult and Graduate Studies (Colorado Christian University), and the University Writing Program (UC Davis).
-I’ve supervised student interns on-site in Washington, D.C. as well as internationally in Moldova, Eastern Europe and Ghana, West Africa.
+I’ve taught more than fifty courses at the college level, primarily in literature, creative writing, and professional writing.
+I’ve also taught courses in Biblical Studies, Comparative Literature, Humanities, Latin, Philosophy, Political Science, Religious Studies, and in the Human Needs and Global Resources Program (Wheaton College), the College of Adult and Graduate Studies (Colorado Christian University), and the University Writing Program and Center for Educational Effectiveness (UC Davis).
+I’ve supervised undergraduate student interns on-site in Washington, D.C. as well as internationally in Moldova, Eastern Europe and Ghana, West Africa.
 I’ve served as the primary advisor to students composing their creative writing theses in poetry, fiction (including speculative fiction – fantasy, science fiction, and historical romance), and creative non-fiction.
 I’ve also advised improvisational comedy troupes!

-Over the years, I’ve taught thousands of students all across the country, from Washington, D.C. to California, and all across the world, from the U.S. to East Africa.
+As an educator, I aim to make my teaching creative, memorable, and relevant to all types of learners (visual, auditory, and kinesthetic) in traditional, hybrid, and online settings at the collegiate level and in the communities I serve.
+I seek to appeal to all types of learners using visual, auditory, and kinesthetic approaches.
+I care deeply about people and their holistic learning.
+I’ve taught thousands of students all across the country, from Washington, D.C. to California, and all across the world, from the U.S. to East Africa.
 I’ve created curriculum, assessed student learning outcomes, and taught future teachers in diverse fields.
 As a midwife-educator, I’ve taught babies (who are learning even before they are born!) and their families as well as other health professionals.
 As a Christian educator in churches, I’ve taught people at all ages and stages of life.
 I truly love to teach, and at all times, I love to see my students learn, grow, and succeed.